home-assistant/home-assistant.io/source/_components/switchbot.markdown

 There are two attributes available on the Switchbot entity to give you more information about your device.

-- `last_run_success`: Set to `true` if the last action sent to the switchbot succeeded.
-This attribute is useful for error trapping when bluetooth connecitivity is intermittent.
+- `last_run_success`: If `true` if the last action sent to the Switchbot succeeded.
+This attribute is useful for error trapping when Bluetooth connectivity is intermittent.
 If `false`, see home-assistant.log for specific error messgages.
 - `assumed_state`: Always `true`.
-If the state of the switchbot entity cannot be determined, it is assumed to be `on`.
+If the state of the Switchbot entity cannot be determined, it is assumed to be `on`.